Auto Chess Accessibility Report

 Similar Games With More Accessibility Features for Audio

-If you want to play Auto Chess, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility:
+If you want to play Auto Chess, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-Auto Chess has 2 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 2 accessibility features for Communication in Auto Chess which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Text Chat: Chat to other players by typing text.